-All international students seeking admission to Northwestern College must submit an international student application for admission, a declaration of finances, and appropriate school transcripts (in English).
-Completed health forms are required.
-A deposit is also required before the I-20 will be sent to the applicant.
+All international students seeking admission to Northwestern College must submit an international student application for admission, a declaration of finances, appropriate school transcripts (in English), and a report of either ACT/SAT or an English proficiency test (TOEFL or IELTS) score, or both (SAT/ACT scores are very helpful in qualifying for academic honors scholarships)..
+Completed health forms and a deposit are also required following notification of admission.